 What if I change my bike between races?

-You only ride in only one class or set of classes per event - this is a limitation of the software we use to score races.
+You can only ride in one class or set of classes per event - this is a limitation of the software we use to score races.
 If you change bikes mid-event then you only score points in those classes which are common to both machines.
 For example, say you ride in Round 1 on an unfaired trike (O/P/U/Mf/M classes) then switch in Round 2 to a part-faired two-wheeler (O/P) you will only score points in O and P classes and not in U, Mf and M. This rule occasionally appears unfair when a rider's 'main' bike is accidentally damaged after one race and they borrow another machine, not in the same classes, for the second.
 However it is intended to prevent an advantage being gained by registering and racing with one machine then 'upgrading' for the second race but still scoring points in the original bike's classes.